immersve/immersve-docs/docs/guides/issue-a-virtual-card.md

 A virtual card is a payment card that exists only in digital form.
 As such, virtual cards are most suitable for online e-commerce purchases as opposed to in-store purchases at brick-and-mortar merchants.
 Immersve treat virtual cards as being logically time-bound and ephemeral.
 Beginning at the time of issuance of a virtual card, it has a finite useable lifespan which is often represented within the UI of the issuing client application as a stopwatch-type timer.
 This model presents certain benefits over a traditional persistent payment card model (be they virtual, tokenized or physical) in that the potential for card fraud is dramatically reduced.
 The use of web3-native authentication mechanisms within the context of card issuance mean that the same level of protection to a user's funds in self-custodial wallets is applied to their activities as a cardholder.

-Prior to being permitted to [order a card](/api-reference/order-card) a user must first have successfully [authenticated](/guides/non-custodial%20wallets/authentication) and locked digital assets within the smart contract via digital asset transfer and smart contract invocations as instructed by the [get prerequisite transactions](/api-reference/get-prerequisites) operation.
+Prior to being permitted to [create a card](/api-reference/create-a-card) a user must first have successfully [authenticated](/guides/authentication) and locked digital assets within the smart contract via digital asset transfer and smart contract invocations as instructed by the [get spending prerequisites](/api-reference/get-spending-prerequisites) operation.

 ## Authentication

-The authentication processes is described in the [authentication guide](/guides/non-custodial%20wallets/authentication).
+The authentication processes is described in the [authentication guide](/guides/authentication).
 As the user account is anchored by control of the private key, there is no distinct prior explicit registration or signup process needed before authenticating.

 ## Currency Conversion